-IPI’s largest operation, the Anamosa plant consists of eight individual shops: Custom Wood, Metal Furniture, Filters, Housekeeping & Laundry, Sign, Graphic Arts, License Plates and Braille.
+IPI’s largest operation, the Anamosa plant consists of six individual shops: Filters, Housekeeping & Laundry, Sign, Graphic Arts, License Plates and Braille.
 Each shop operates independently in terms of budget, sales and profit/loss.
 IPI's Business Office is also located at IPI's Anamosa office.

 - The Filters division offers nearly any type of HVAC filter but is best known for its quality pleated filters offered at outstanding pricing.
 Air Filters were first introduced in 2005.
 Ten offenders work in the shop daily.